Alisasu3/project-zoomcamp-2025/README.md

 # Domain Properties Price Analysis 2016-2022
-My final project submission for the 2025 Zoomcamp!
-This project was built using tools taught by DataTalksClub.
-Huge thanks to all the coaches—I’ve learned so much from scratch here.
+My final project submission for 2025 Zoomcamp!
 ## Problem Description
 The goal of this project is to conduct an in-depth analysis of historical housing prices across New South Wales (NSW).
 Given the city's dynamic real estate market, this topic is highly relevant to residents, owners, investors, and policymakers.
 By leveraging this dataset, I aim to track housing price trends across different suburbs over time, identifying areas with significant growth potential.
 The interactive dashboard offers valuable insights into market fluctuations, helping users make informed investment decisions and assess potential opportunities in the evolving property landscape.